emmablaser/Crypto-Dashboard/README.md

   `@react-router/*`, so a strict name-based check for a literal `remix` package won't find one — the framework behavior is unchanged.
 See [`PRD.md`](./PRD.md).
-- **Shared password, stored as a hash, no accounts.** One site-wide password (no per-user logins).
-It's kept as a salted scrypt verifier so no plaintext lives in the repo or `.env`; a separate `npm run hash-password` tool produces it. *Trade-off:* no per-user identity or revocation, and rotating the password logs everyone out.
+- **Shared password, stored as a hash, no accounts.** One site-wide password (no per-user logins), kept as a salted **scrypt verifier** so no plaintext password lives anywhere — only its slow, salted hash.
+The verifier for the demo password is committed so a fresh clone runs with no setup; `npm run hash-password` generates your own, and `SITE_PASSWORD_HASH` overrides the default. *Trade-off:* no per-user identity or revocation, and rotating the password logs everyone out.
 See [`PRD-AUTH.md`](./PRD-AUTH.md) and [`PRD-PASSWORD-HASHING.md`](./PRD-PASSWORD-HASHING.md).
 - **Server-side data fetching + in-memory cache.** The browser never calls Coinbase directly; loaders fetch on the server and a short-TTL cache absorbs